 Traveling west from the town of Stockbridge, turn right at the cemetery, follow Route 102 (Church Street) to the Berkshire Botanical Garden (at the flashing amber light).
 Fifteen acres of landscaped gardens, terraced vegetable gardens, herb and pond gardens, woodland walks, and picnicking offer visitors inspiration and relaxation.
 Events abound throughout the season, including the historic Harvest Festival held the first weekend in October.
 Hours: May- October, 10 a.m. to 5 p.m.
 Admission fee.
 Group tours by reservation.
 (413) 298-3926.

 Signs at the corner of the Botanical Garden will direct you south on Route 183 to the Norman Rockwell Museum, less than a mile away.
-Home to world’s largest collection of Norman Rockwell original paintings, the museum rests on thirty-six acres overlooking the Housatonic River.
-This site also includes Norman Rockwell’s Studio, Linwood Cottage, picnic areas on the grounds and terrace, a river walk, outdoor sculpture by Rockwell’s son, Peter, and the Norman Rockwell Museum Store.
-The museum, chartered with the help of Norman and Molly Rockwell, features permanent and changing Rockwell exhibitions, classes, and programs; a reference library; and works by other noted illustrators.
-Museum and store are open year-round every day, except Thanksgiving, Christmas, and New Year’s Day; weekends 10 a.m. to 5 p.m.; weekdays May-October, 10 a.m. to 5 p.m.; weekdays November-April, 11 a.m. to 4 p.m.
-The Studio is open from May to October.
+Located on 36 acres in the artist’s hometown, the site also includes Norman Rockwell’s Studio (open May-October), picnic areas, a seasonal terrace cafe, river walk, outdoor sculptures by Rockwell’s son, Peter, and the Norman Rockwell Museum Store.
+The Museum, chartered with the help of Norman and Molly Rockwell, features permanent and changing Rockwell exhibitions and works by other noted illustrators.
+Drop in art classes, workshops and programs are offered for all ages.
+The Museum is open daily, year round.
+May – October and holidays: 10 a.m. – 5 p.m., November – April: Weekdays: 10 a.m. – 4 p.m.
+Weekends: 10 a.m. – 5 p.m.
+The Museum is closed New Year’s Day, Thanksgiving and Christmas.
 Museum admission fee; parking, and entry to the store are free.
-The main museum building is wheelchair accessible.
+The main museum building and Rockwell’s studio are wheelchair accessible.
 (413) 298-4100.
+NRM.org

 Continue the search onto Route 183 and follow the signs to Chesterwood summer estate of sculptor Daniel Chester French (1850-1931).
 The Colonial Revival residence and studio house nearly 500 peices of sculpture, including molds, life casts, and studies – one of the largest collections of fine art devoted to a single American and period.
 French is best known for creating two of our nation’s most Powerful symbols: The Minute Man (1875) and Abraham LIncoln (1922) for the Lincoln Memorial in Washington, D.C.
 Chesterwood also features the Barn Gallery, a gift shop, group tours by reservation, walking trails, aample parking, and a picnic area.
 Hours: May-Oct., 10 a.m. to 5 p.m.
 Admission fee.
 (413) 298-3579